Tired signs: why they’re important

 Some quiet time before bed will help your child settle to sleep:

-- Give your child some quiet time in the place where your child usually sleeps.
+- Give your child some quiet time in the place where he usually sleeps.

 - Calm your child with a gentle cuddle or by reading a story or singing a quiet song.

-- Your child might need only a few minutes of quiet time before your child is relaxed and ready to be put in bed.
-If your household is noisy and active, your child need some extra quiet time before it’s time for sleep.
+- Your child might need only a few minutes of quiet time before she’s relaxed and ready to be put in bed.
+If your household is noisy and active, your child might need some extra quiet time before it’s time for sleep.

 These mums and dads also talk about encouraging baby sleep.
 In particular, they share tips on: